-The Postgraduate Institute for Medicine (PIM) and DIA require instructors, planners, managers and other individuals who are in a position to control the content of this activity to disclose any real or apparent conflict of interest they may have as related to the content of this activity.
-All identified conflicts of interest are thoroughly vetted by PIM and DIA for fair balance, scientific objectivity of studies mentioned in the materials or used as the basis for content, and appropriateness of patient care recommendations.
-Disclosure statements will be available under the Continuing Education Tab on the DIA 2021 website.
+The Postgraduate Institute for Medicine (PIM) and DIA require faculty, planners, managers and other individuals who are in a position to control the content of this activity to disclose all their financial relationships with ineligible companies.
+They may have as related to the content of this activity.
+All identified conflicts of interest are thoroughly vetted and mitigated by PIM and DIA according to PIM policy for fair balance, scientific objectivity of studies mentioned in the materials or used as the basis for content, and appropriateness of patient care recommendations.
+Disclosure statements will be included on a slide in each meeting room, as well as on the DIA 2023 website.

 Americans with Disabilities Act (ADA)